dipti-git/Music-Player/README.md

 # Music-Player
-A React-Native based Mobile Application with player
+A React-Native based Mobile Application with a music player